UUP leader will ask party colleagues whether he should resign amid Twitter storm

 However, the controversy then escalated after focus turned to Mr Beattie’s historical conduct on Twitter.

-A series of derogatory messages came to light referencing women, Muslims members of the Travelling community and people with mental health issues.
+A series of derogatory messages came to light referring to women, Muslims, members of the Travelling community and people with mental health issues.

 It has marked a dramatic turn of fortunes for Mr Beattie.